carloshkruger/pagaleve-customers/README.md

     Pagaleve Customers
 </h1>

-Serverless application for a Customers API.
+Serverless application for a Customers API running on AWS infrastructure using Lambda and DynamoDB.

 To run the application you must have installed: